fabrlyn/gsh-lab/README.md

 With everything set up, you can now start building your action.

-You should probably start by implementing the Sync intent and the move on to the Execute intent.
+Start by implementing the Sync intent and then move on to the Execute intent.

 If you run `npm run test-sync` you will run your fulfillment lambda locally, this can help to test and try your implementation before deploying.